 it as another way to continue to grow myself.”

-As the Athlete’s Commission President at the GNOC, Ada was able to merge her passions for health education and her academic studies by organizing the Committee’s first Athlete’s Forum, where students from the University of Guam’s School of Nursing and Health Science educated local athletes on basic nutrition, common health misconceptions and more.
+As the Athlete’s Commission President at the GNOC, Ada was able to merge her passions for health education and her academic studies by organizing the Committee’s first Athlete’s Forum, where students from the University of Guam’s School of Health educated local athletes on basic nutrition, common health misconceptions and more.

 And to reach out to the younger generations, through the Guam Rugby Football Union,